 Another caveat to watch out for is having too many goals and too many problems to solve at the same time.
-The fewer the better.
+The fewer, the better.
 It’s much easier to get the message through if you only want to improve quality.

-Compare that to improving quality, decreasing delivery times, increasing profit and making your customer happy.
+Compare that to improving quality, decreasing delivery times, increasing profit, and making your customer happy.
 It’s just not going to work.

 You might actually be surprised by the input you get from some of the people.
 What if some of the challenges could be tackled in a much simpler manner, but nobody thought of it?
 Not very likely, but possible.

 Last but not least, don’t think of this as a one-off step.
-This is a living dimension of the transformation and has to be checked regularly.
+This is a living dimension of the Lean transformation framework and has to be checked regularly.
 You need to constantly ask yourselves whether the problem you started solving is still worth solving.
 You have to be agile and be able to change course, should the situation requires it.